Swastikbhat-lab/potato/README.md

 # 3D Chess with Learning AI

-This project contains a minimal Python implementation of a 3D chess game with an AI opponent that learns from previous games.
-The visuals are rendered using `pyglet` and the chess logic is powered by `python-chess`.
+This project contains a tiny Python implementation of a 3D‑inspired chess variant with an AI opponent that learns from previous games.
+It avoids any external dependencies so it can run in restricted environments.

 **Note:** This is a simplified example and does not represent a complete chess engine or sophisticated machine learning.
 The AI records game results and